top of page

-He’s directed and developed works at The Public Theater, Hartford Stage, Williamstown Theatre Festival, Signature Theatre Company, Mabou Mines, Working Theater, York Theater, Drury Lane, Connecticut Repertory Theate, New Dramatists & The Lark.
+He’s directed and developed works at American Conservatory Theater, Public Theater, National Black Theatre, Magic Theatre, Hartford Stage, Intar, Folger Theatre, Williamstown Theatre Festival, Signature Theatre Company, Mabou Mines, Marriott Theatre, Working Theater, York Theater, Drury Lane, Cal Shakes, New Dramatists & The Lark.
 Earlier in his career, he had the privilege of working under directors Mark Lamos, Bill Rauch, Susan H. Schulman, Ted Sperling, Peter Dubois & Mary Zimmerman.

-"One of the nation's rising theatre directors" (Asian Journal), he's equally at home directing classic plays such as The Tempest, Twelfth Night, Blood Wedding, The Visit, One Flew Over The Cuckoo's Nest, and Cyrano as he is in the world of music theatre: Spring Awakening, South Pacific, Ragtime, Sweeney Todd, and The Secret Garden.
+"One of the nation's rising theatre directors" (Asian Journal), he's equally at home directing classic plays such as A Midsummer Night's Dream, Macbeth, The Tempest, Twelfth Night, Blood Wedding, The Visit, One Flew Over The Cuckoo's Nest, and Cyrano as he is in the world of music theatre: Spring Awakening, South Pacific, Ragtime, Sweeney Todd, West Side Story and The Secret Garden.
 His new work creation has taken him from major institutions in New York City & Los Angeles to non-traditional projects in Chicago's south side & Phnom Penh, Cambodia.

 From 2016-18, he served as Show Director for Disney Parks Live Entertainment creating and directing stage shows, large scale events, and spectaculars for millions of visitors.

-He's considered "one of the nation's leading young Asian American directors" (Denver Post) and since September 2012, has been the Artistic Director of Second Generation (2g).
-Under his direction, 2g has performed at The New Ohio, Joe's Pub, La Mama, 54 Below, 2ST, and mentored hundreds of first-time writers through the "Community Voices" Playwrighting Program with Stuyvesant High School, often cited as the #1 public high school in the nation.
+He's considered "one of the nation's leading young Asian American directors" (Denver Post) and from 2012-20, he served as Artistic Director of Second Generation (2g) in New York City.
+Under his direction, 2g cultivated new works and performed at The New Ohio, Joe's Pub, La Mama, 54 Below, 2ST, and mentored hundreds of first-time writers through the "Community Voices" Playwrighting Program with Stuyvesant High School, often cited as the #1 public high school in the nation.

 "A global creator for the individualist and no style, culture or trend is off limits" (Rocktown Weekly), Maog first gained visibility in 2004 as one of six directors in the United States to receive the prestigious National Endowment for the Arts/Theatre Communications Group Career Development Award.
 He has also received the Paula Altvater Fellowship at Cornerstone Theatre Company, the Van Lier Directing Fellowship at Off Broadway's 2econd Stage Theatre, Sweet Briar Fellowship at the Virginia Center for Creative Arts (VCCA) and The Presidential Award for Outstanding Academic Enrichment with the Theatre Arts Project of San Joaquin County, where he served as Artistic Director at age twenty.
 He's a member of the Lincoln Center Theater Directors Lab and Stage Directors and Choreographers Society, and represented the United States as a delegate to the International Theatre Institute/UNESCO's 31st World Congress in Manila.